zhenzey/zhenzey-person-website/content/project/graphene-foams/index.md

 ---
 title: HT generation of graphene foams
-summary: High-throughput (HL) generation of graphene foams and property quantification using both ML and DL.
+summary: High-throughput (HT) generation of graphene foams and property quantification using both ML and DL.
 tags:
   - Atomic